danbrellis/craft-redactor-fa-list/README.md

 ];
 ```

+### Specify Versions

 Since, by default, only free Solid styles are assumed, the [Font Awesome CSS webfont](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.3/css/all.min.css) is loaded to display icons in the redactor field automatically.
-If you choose to use other icon styles, you need to include the proper CSS files in your settings override:
+If you choose to use other icon styles or target a specific version of FA, you need to include the proper CSS file(s) in your settings override:

 ```php
 //Using Webfont CDN